Strictly Sexual: Reception

 NPR reported that Strictly Sexual was the most-watched film of all time on Hulu.com as of February 2010.

+Christopher Armstead wrote that the film was ”among the most entertaining relationship based movies [he had] e seen in a long time.”

 TV series

 In 2011, Hulu produced a six-episode spin-off series, Strictly Sexual: The Series, featuring some of the original cast.